LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 Homework: Grade File
 =====================

+Copy examples sub-folder :file:`grade_file_homework_stub` to :file:`grade_file_homework`, with the new folder staying under examples folder or as described in :ref:`work-folder`.
+Then in the :file:`grade_file_homework` folder you should find the source file :file:`grade_files.cs` for you to *complete* for this homework.
+*Do use this stub*, since it contains the namespace and class name expected by the accompanying run scripts.
+The folder also contains sample data files in the formats discussed below.

 In this assignment, we're going to begin taking steps to help you achieve greater *independence* when it comes to programming.
 This means (among other things) that you will be given what is commonly